 - Have a look at what’s going on via LinkedIn groups or Twitter.
 Maybe, use LinkedIn for research and to build targeted lists at the outset.

 - What are the hooks or triggers will buyers respond to most?

-- Plan your call structure including an attention grabbing intro, good open questions, a powerful hook and practise!
+- Plan your call structure including an attention-grabbing intro, good open questions, a powerful hook, and practice!